 Forced Degradation and Understanding of Degradation Pathway

-Design the experiment to generate appropriate amounts of degradants that are likely to occur during the stability study.
-The team consists of Ph.
-D. level organic chemists and analytical chemists to provide a comprehensive understanding of the degradation pathway.
+The intent is to provide an experimental design that will generate appropriate amounts of degradants that are likely to occur during the stability study.
+The cross functional scientific team charged with this body of work consists of organic and analytical chemists, which supports a more comprehensive understanding of the degradation pathway.

-- A wide selection of chiral columns for use with the Column Spider provides for quick screening for chiral separations.
+- A wide selection of chiral columns for use with the Column Spiderling provides for quick screening for chiral separations.

 - Experienced analytical chemists with training in organic chemistry provide for efficient and rational method development / optimization.